Columns First

 also known as: Columns for 3x3x3, PCMS variant

 This is something of a variant of Kenneth Gustavsson's PCMS method.
 I tried to optimize it a little bit to create a method that could be used with relatively few extra algorithms.
 Because it differs in a few key ways, I've decided to write it up.
+I have achieved a 12.65 average of 12 with this method.

 The first step is to create four F2L pairs by themselves, without worrying about the cross or centers.
 Don't think of this as a Fridrich kind of problem, but rather as a blockbuilding kind of problem.
 In addition to what's free in a Fridrich solution, you can also use the M and S layers, which means moves such as r U r' are totally fine.
 I suggest trying to plan out 2 pairs in inspection.
 The SpeedSolving wiki page for Gustavsson's PCMS method has a good explanation of this step, and a few worked-out example solves.